 User Frustration is visitors’ expression when they visit a website and find errors and mistakes in terms of navigation, user-friendliness, performance, and others.

-It is often said that we tend to remember negative things more in detail than positive ones.
+It is often said that Bad Memories Stick Better Than Good ones.
 The same thing is applied to user frustration in UI UX, and we catch mistakes fast and dwell on them instead of accepting the positive expressions.

 BUT, WAIT.